thomassie/thomassie.github.io/CoViD-19_global_dashboard.md

 ## Mobile version

 This dashboard was designed primarily for desktop view.
-However, when clicking on the mobile phone icon on the top left you can get forwarded to the mobile version giving you a much better experience when looking at it on your phone. =)
+However, when clicking on the **mobile phone** icon on the top left one can get forwarded to the respective version which gives a much better experience when looking at it on a phone.
+You can also click [here](https://public.tableau.com/profile/thomas.massie#!/vizhome/Covid-19---VIZ-mobile/Dashboard).  =)